IHSSPlanner

 Understand your paycheck estimate

-If you entered a pay rate, you'll see your estimated gross pay broken down by straight time and overtime — plus a week-by-week table.
-Free tier also shows how much more the OT Optimizer would earn you with front-loaded hours, so you can decide if Pro is worth it.
+If you entered a pay rate, you'll see your estimated gross pay broken down by straight time and overtime — plus a week-by-week table showing exactly which weeks you earn overtime and how much.

 Use your schedule